OWASP/ASVS/5.0/en/0x51-V51-OAuth2.md

 ### Resource Owner Password Credentials Grant

 Aside from this grant type can leak credentials in more places than just the Authorization Server, adapting the Resource Owner password credentials grant to two-factor authentication, authentication with cryptographic credentials (e.g. WebCrypto, WebAuthn) and authentication processes that require multiple steps can be hard or impossible.
+This grant type is not recommended in general due to security concerns.
+Instead, use the authorization code grant with PKCE.
+This grant type is omitted from OAuth 2.1 specification.

 ## OAuth 2.0 References